huz4f/huz4f/content/Articles/Clouds & ML.md

 **NVIDIA's capitalisation increased by the whole value of Coca-Cola in a single day**.
 >Why?
 >
 It is the focus on AI that is pushing forward the requirement for increasing computing level.
 However, NVIDIA knows that they need to build on their base and advance into other areas.
-And, so one of these is the move into quantum computing [here](https://www.nvidia.com/en-us/solutions/quantum-computing/)
+And, here is the move into [quantum computing](https://www.nvidia.com/en-us/solutions/quantum-computing/)

-As advancement in internet and Quantum computers, All the power will be accessed through cloud, \
+As advancement in internet and Quantum computers, All the power will be accessed through cloud.
-Quantum computers need cold environment to work (current technology),
+As quantum computers need cold environment to work, it is hard to imagine to bring all the setup home.

 ---